-Medicaid does not reimburse services provided to residents of a public institution, which includes jails and prisons.
-SD/MC will deny all service lines for outpatient services with place of service code 09 (Correction Facility).
+Currently, Medicaid does not reimburse services provided to residents of a public institution, which includes jails and prisons.
+Until the jail-involved initiative is implemented, SD/MC will deny all service lines for outpatient services with place of service code 09 (Correction Facility).

-5.19.0 Dependent Codes
+5.20.0 Dependent Codes

 The Service Table lists all outpatient procedure codes.
-The procedure codes listed in Column C labeled "Code" are considered primary procedure codes.
+The procedure codes listed in Column A labeled "Code" are considered primary procedure codes.
 The procedure codes listed in Column O labeled "Dependent on Codes" identifies procedure codes that must be billed before the primary procedure can be billed.
 SD/MC will deny a service line with the primary procedure code if a Dependent on Code was not billed on the same claim or approved on the same day for the same beneficiary in history.

-5.20.0 100 Percent County Funded Services
+5.21.0 100 Percent County Funded Services